Zambia

 -

-Zambia should bring into force its Additional Protocol with the IAEA, and upgrade to a modified Small Quantities Protocol.
+Zambia should bring into force its Additional Protocol (AP) with the International Atomic Energy Agency (IAEA), and upgrade to a modified Small Quantities Protocol (SQP).